You Can Help by Taking Action!

 1. Prohibit all new oil and gas leasing and mining activities;

-2. Prevent new roads and developments in roadless areas adjacent to wilderness study areas;
+2. Prevent new roads and developments in roadless areas adjacent to wilderness

 3. Provide increased protection for nationally significant historic trails;